UK school children

 Key Exams SATs (at end of Year 6) GCSEs (Year 11), A-Levels (Year 13)

 • Early Years Foundation Stage (EYFS): Ages 3-5 (Nursery and Reception).
-This is all about learning through play and developing basic social and communication skills.
+Focuses on learning through play and developing social and communication skills.

 • Key Stage 1 (KS1): Ages 5-7 (Years 1 and 2).
-The formal start of learning core subjects like English, Maths, and Science.
+Formal introduction to core subjects like English, Maths, and Science.

 • Key Stage 2 (KS2): Ages 7-11 (Years 3 to 6).
-Builds on KS1 with a broader curriculum.
-Ends with national tests known as SATs.
+Expands on KS1 with a broader curriculum, concluding with national tests known as SATs.

 • Key Stage 3 (KS3): Ages 11-14 (Years 7 to 9).
-The first three years of secondary school, covering a wide range of subjects before students choose their exam options.
+The initial years of secondary school, covering diverse subjects before students select their examination pathways.

 • Post-16 Education: Ages 16-18 (Years 12 and 13).
-Often called ‘Sixth Form’ or ‘College’.
-Students typically study for A-Levels, which are required for university entry.
+Commonly referred to as ‘Sixth Form’ or ‘College,’ where students typically study for A-Levels, a prerequisite for university entry.

 State vs. Private: Which Type of UK School is Right for Your Child?